 Figure 2: Selecting the shape makes the Format tab visible

 - Click the Format tab and locate the Shape Styles group which displays a collection of preset Shape Styles that you can see in Figure 3.
-Hover the cursor over these Shape Style previews to make a downward arrow visible which you can see highlighted in red in Figure 3.
+Hover the cursor over these Shape Style previews to make a downward arrow visible which you can see highlighted in red within Figure 3, below.

 Figure 4: Shape Styles drop-down gallery

-- In this gallery, the preview highlighted in dark yellow border (refer to Figure 4 above) is the current style of the selected shape.
+- In this gallery, the preview highlighted in dark orange border (refer to Figure 4, above) is the current style of the selected shape.
 To apply a new style, just click on any other preview thumbnail that represents a different Shape Style in the gallery as shown in Figure 5 (highlighted in red).

 Figure 5: New style selected in the Shape Styles drop-down gallery

-- Figure 6 shows previously selected Rectangle shape with the new Shape Style applied (compare with Figure 2).
+- Figure 6, below shows previously selected Rectangle shape with the new Shape Style applied (compare with Figure 2, above).

 Figure 6: New Shape Style applied to the shape